 Miranda Snyder is the Music Project’s founder and Executive Director.
 Miranda has an extensive background in publicity and marketing, having spent over a decade working at HarperCollinsPublishers.
 Miranda is an active community volunteer and founding committee member of the Rail Garden, an East End community garden.
 Miranda lives with her family in Toronto’s East End.

 David Chan is our artistic director and he leads the Music Foundations, Piano, and Percussion disciplines.
 David is a Toronto-based percussionist, pianist, and educator.
 Following the completion of a Bachelor of Music in Jazz Performance from McGill University, David traveled and studied music in Ghana, West Africa in 2005-2006.
-Since moving to Toronto in 2007, David has toured Canada extensively with his group DRUMHAND as well as the Juno-nominated Mr. Something Something and has appeared on numerous recordings by DRUMHAND (co-founder) The Mike Field Jazz Quintet, and Shoot The Cameraman.
+Since moving to Toronto in 2007, David has toured Canada extensively with his group DRUMHAND as well as the Juno-nominated Mr. Something Something; he has appeared on numerous recordings by DRUMHAND (co-founder), The Mike Field Jazz Quintet, and Shoot The Cameraman.